sulovic/base-app-backend-ts/README.md

-# TypeScript backend API for Shoppy Business Apps
+# Base backend with auth functionalities and users DB

 Quick start